jwardsmith/Penetration-Testing/README.md

 KeePass databases (if we are able to guess or crack the master password) Found on user systems and shares
-Files with names like pass.txt, passwords.docx, passwords.xlsx found on user systems, shares, and Sharepoint
+Files with names like pass.txt, passwords.docx, passwords.xlsx found on user systems, shares, and Sharepoint Keywords within files such as passw, user, token, key, and secret Files with extensions commonly associated with stored credentials, such as .ini, .cfg, .env, .xlsx, .ps1, and .bat Files with "interesting" names that include terms like config, user, passw, cred, or initial Search for files containing the string <Domain>\
 ```

 - Linux Places to Hunt